zanuka/nav-commander/navpi/README.md

   - enter `UUID=XXXX-XXXX none swap sw,pri=5 0 0` where XX's are your UUID
   - enter `sudo swapon -a`
   - enter `cat /proc/swaps` to see your new swap drive listed `dev/XXX`
-  - enter the following command `sudo blkid` (This will list connected drives)

 ### Configure Rasbian to use new swap drive (WIP)